Dorothy Wall's Writing Consulting Services

 If I were to send my novel to you, what would you do?

-The first step of our work together is a developmental edit, that is, a review of the manuscript with the larger dramatic issues in mind.
+The first step of our work together is usually a developmental edit, that is, a review of the manuscript with the larger dramatic issues in mind.
 I begin by reading through your manuscript carefully, marking comments as I go.
 I read with an eye to all the elements of fiction: dramatic structure, scene construction, momentum and tension, pacing, plot development, character development, use of subplots, handling of time, beginnings and endings, voice, use of language, and so forth.
 I note on the page places where these various elements are working well and where they are not.
 I look at large issues, ie., places where tension lags, and small, ie., overuse of flat, generic verbs.
 For these smaller details, I mark examples only, as this is not the time to do a line edit of the whole novel.

 After I've finished reading and marking comments on the manuscript, I write a two- or three-page single-spaced critique letter, in which I address the manuscript's strengths and weaknesses and give suggestions for revision.
 Then we have a phone consultation, usually one to one-and-a-half hours, in which we discuss my responses and suggestions.
 This exchange is always a creative and stimulating part of the process.
 You have a chance to ask questions; we brainstorm and explore the possibilities and directions for further work.
 Then I send back to you the marked manuscript and critique letter.
 You'll come away with a thorough understanding of the issues that need to be addressed in revision and a specific blueprint for how to dive back in.
 If we continue working together, we usually focus on a smaller piece of the manuscript at one time.
 I'm also available for phone conversations and feedback as you continue to work.
 You should think of me at this point as someone who has immersed in your manuscript, knows it and your characters, and is available as an ongoing sounding board as you proceed.